ngeor/blog/_posts/2016/2016-05-28-using-sinon-stubs.md

 };
 ```

 Are we done?
 Not really.
 First of all, we only added one unit test that proves the calculator reports it is ready when the battery is charged.
 We should cover the opposite case as well: the calculator should report it's not ready when the battery is empty.
-Note that even if we don't cover this case, code coverage will be reported as 100% (remember how <a href="{{ site.baseurl }}/2016/05/07/what-is-code-coverage.html">code coverage doesn't say anything about the quality of your tests</a>).
+Note that even if we don't cover this case, code coverage will be reported as 100% (remember how <a href="{% post_url 2016/2016-05-07-what-is-code-coverage %}">code coverage doesn't say anything about the quality of your tests</a>).

 To cover the negative test case, we could copy paste the test we already wrote and change it slightly: